KimikaTeorikoa/python-notes-tccm/contents/flowcontrol.md

 - `ValueError`: raised when a built-in operation or function receives an argument that has the right type but an inappropriate value.
 - `IndexError`: raised when trying to access an element in a list using an invalid index.
+- `OSError`: raised when a system function returns a system-related error, including I/O failures such as “file not found” or “disk full”.
 - `KeyError`: raised when a dictionary key is not found.
 - `FileNotFoundError`: raised when trying to open a non-existing file.
 - `ImportError`: raised when an import statement fails.
 - `SyntaxError`: raised when there is an error in Python syntax.
 - `IndentationError`: raised when indentation is not correct.

-Errors raised while running the code can be handled using the `try` and `except` statements.
+Errors raised while running the code can be caught and handled using the `try` and `except` statements.
 The basic syntax is as follows:

 ```python